ScandinavianDesignGroup/VippsBrandKit-full/README.md

 # 4-vipps-emojis
 Emoji assets for for print (.eps) and screen (.svg and .png)

+# 5-vipps-templates
+Ready-made templates for easy use of the brand standards (currently only for PowerPoint, `.potx` file).

 --

 Please contact João Doria at Scandinavian Design Group (joao.doria@sdg.no) for further information.